populationgenomics/talos/README.md

 Talos returns a mean of one variant per proband per family, and 2 variants per singleton, with approximately 25% of all returned variants, and around 40% of variants flagged for special attention deemed clinically relevant.

+In terms of hardware consumption, the demonstration workflow using toy data embedded in this repository takes roughly 2 minutes to run the annotation workflow, and 5 minutes to run Talos.
+This is all using 2 cpu cores and 8GB memory.

+Real world usage will vary wildly depending on the size of the input data, whether merging of VCFs is done within or prior to the workflow, and whether you're using Exomes or Genomes.
+I appreciate that this is not very useful, but we would love to get better usage information to improve this.
+If you run Talos, please use the `-with-report` command line parameter, and let us know some details about your run.
+Sharing this file with us (via GitHub) would be fantastic information to help us understand and improve the performance of Talos.

 ### Example Workflows

 Included here are two reference workflow implementation using NextFlow.
 To run these, NextFlow will have to be installed